lachyts/giflab/docs/reference/preset-types-reference.md

 # Preset Types Reference Guide

-This reference provides detailed technical information about all available experiment preset types, their configurations, and specific use cases.
+This reference provides detailed technical information about all available preset types, their configurations, and specific use cases.

 ## Preset Classification

-GifLab experiment presets are organized into several categories based on their research purpose and complexity:
+GifLab presets are organized into several categories based on their research purpose and complexity:

 ### Research Presets
 Focused studies comparing specific algorithm dimensions while controlling other variables.